 Gemma: Probably much the same as Rachel.
 She knows they stuck to keeping the family identity at all costs because they were so poor they were always in danger of the children ending up in those ghastly orphanages.
 There still isn’t much social welfare.

-Brian: Which makes you wonder what would happen here if we can’t afford much either.
+Brian: Which makes you wonder what would happen here if we find we can’t afford much either.

 Gemma: And makes Rachel all the more awkward for liberals as well as the religious when she points out some women are going to hang on to their kids no matter whether the great Care in the Community supports them or not.
 Including when they’re secularists like her.
 Rachel herself’s a good example that even in a hard case, many women don’t want an abortion.
 True, she doesn’t want to stop other people having one – in fact she maintains the grief’s more limited then than with adoption when you’ve actually given birth.